 Mix cream cheese and butter thoroughly until creamy to prepare frosting cream cheese to use as decorative toppings in the confectionery.

 Being a soft cheese, it can be substituted for Neufchatel, cottage, etc to prepare pasta sauce.

-Cream cheese is nutritious and at the same time is low in sodium and saturated fats unlike other hard cheeses, like cheddar.
-For the same reasons, it is one of the healthy cheeses for people who are on low sodium and fat diet program.
+Cream cheese is nutritious, low in sodium and saturated fats dairy items unlike other hard cheeses like cheddar.
+For the same reasons, it is considered as one of the healthy cheeses for people who are on low sodium and fat diet program.

-Skim-milk cream cheese contains small amounts of tyramine, and can be eaten in small quantities by those on tyramine-restricted diet.
+Skim-milk cream cheese contains small amounts of tyramine and can be eaten in small quantities by those on the tyramine-restricted diet.

 Source: Queensland Government-low tyramine diet: MAOI's and diet.

 <<-You may also like to read-Cheddar cheese nutrition facts.

 <<-Back to Dairy products from Cream cheese nutrition facts.